YubicoLabs/passkey-workshop/docs/docs/high_assurance/architecture.md

 These components and their interconnections are illustrated in the following diagram:

 ![Components](/img/architecture-components.png)

-@TODO: redraw image so that KeyCloak also has access to both the database and the webauthn server

 In this section we will focus on the first three components as they interact in a specific way to implement our high assurance use case using step-up authentication.